How to find a virus on Mac?

 1. Open a Finder window; from the top menu, select Go > Go To Folder.

-2. Paste in /Users and press enter.
+2. Paste in /Users and press Return.

 3. Select the Shared folder and copy the important files from your old user account.